Luann de Lesseps Strikes a Plea Deal for Palm Beach Arrest

 Lars Niki/Getty Images

-Luann de Lesseps has entered a plea deal for her Palm Beach arrest.
+Luann de Lesseps has reached a plea deal for her Palm Beach arrest.

 According to court documents obtained by E!
 News, The Real Housewives of New York star has pleaded guilty to three charges: battery, trespass and disorderly intoxication.